2026 CAN’s Grands Summer Camps

 Meet the Team

-As Camp Director, Environmental Educator, Permaculture Designer and Artist, Sheppard Byles has spent his career working with the land, people, and art.
+As Environmental Educator, Permaculture Designer and Artist, Sheppard Byles has spent his career working with the land, people, and art.
 He draws inspiration from years working in plant nurseries, conducting soil analyses, and working as an environmental educator.
 Sheppard Graduated from UNC Chapel Hill with a BA in Sustainability.
 He Is a Registered Environmental Health Specialist with the State of North Carolina and a Certified Permaculture Designer.
 Shep is leading the efforts to develop the Creative Aging Network’s 10+ acre Campus to provide space for Gardening, Pollinators, Walking Trails and reflective space.
 He will be teaching about gardening, pollinators, and piedmont flora and fauna.
 In addition to his work with CAN-NC, Shep also works with an urban farm network in High Point, and a sheep farm in Snow Camp NC.

 Get In Touch